- Contractor Resources

 Are you thinking about taking a break?
 Sometimes contractors need to close their limited company, whether for a short period or indefinitely.
 If this is the case, there are a few different options available.
 While there’s plenty of advice on starting a limited company, understanding what’s involved in limited company closure isn’t always straightforward.

 We’ve broken down the options available to you depending on whether your company is solvent or insolvent.

-A solvent company is one which can pay its liabilities and has no threats of legal action from creditors.
-On the other hand, if your company is insolvent, it may have insufficient funds, have more liabilities than it has in assets or be facing pressure from creditors.
+A solvent company is one that can pay its liabilities and has no threats of legal action from creditors.

 If you want to close down a limited company while its solvent (it has enough assets to discharge its liabilities), then there are two options available to you:

 Dissolution is an option only if the capital gain released is less than £25,000.
 Before you strike off your limited company, you must follow the correct process.
 This involves:

 To dissolve a company, you must submit a DS01 form to strike off your company, which needs to be signed by all directors and will be sent to Companies House.
 You must also send copies to shareholders, creditors, and employees within a week of submitting this form.
 If no objectives have been made, your company will be dissolved within two months of submitting this information.
 The cost of striking off is £10, and this payment cannot come from the company.

 When you dissolve a company, you will be striking it off the register in Companies House, and it will cease to exist.
 After your company has been struck off, you cannot trade or carry out any business activities through that limited company.

 Any assets that are still held by the company at the point it is struck off will become the property of the crown.
 Therefore, it is important that all of the assets, including cash, have been transferred to the ownership of the shareholders before filing the form DS01.